-- AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - EPA: Environmental Protection Agency - MCL (Maximum contaminant level): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG (Maximum contaminant level goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - MRDL (Maximum residual disinfectant level): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+AL (Action Level): The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.

+- EPA: U.S. Environmental Protection Agency - MCL (Maximum contaminant Level): The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs, as feasible, using the best available treatment technology. - MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - MRDL (Maximum Residual Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that the addition of a disinfectant is necessary for the control of microbial contaminants.

-- MRDLG (Maximum residual disinfectant level goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - NA (Not applicable): Does not apply. - NTU (Nephelometric Turbidity Units): A measure of the cloudiness of the water (turbidity). - ppb (parts per billion): One part per billion in water is like one drop in one billion drops of water, or about one drop in a swimming pool. ppb is the same as micrograms per liter (μg/l). - ppm (parts per million): One part per million is like one drop in one million drops of water, or about one cup of water in a swimming pool. ppm is the same as milligrams per liter (mg/l). - PWSID: Public water system identification. - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water.
+- MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known, or expected, risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - N/A (Not Applicable): Does not apply. - NTU (Nephelometric Turbidity Units): A measure of the cloudiness of the water (turbidity). - ppb (Parts per Billion): One part per billion in water is like one drop in one billion drops of water, or approximately one drop in a swimming pool.
+Ppb is the same as micrograms per liter (μg/l). - ppm (Parts per Million): One part per million is like one drop in one million drops of water, or approximately one cup of water in a swimming pool.
+Ppm is the same as milligrams per liter (mg/l). - PWSID: Public water system identification. - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water.